Toronto Restaurant Fights Waste By Chopping Menu Prices Till Food Is Gone

 That philosophy led MacDonell to create Farmhouse's compelling offer: Come thumb your nose at Monday by enjoying an affordable evening that'll help us finish our food and drink.

 A table of three women, having arrived at 4 p.m., is doing its very best to help out.
-"We came for the $4 Caesars," says Andi Wheelband, 36, using the Canadian name for bloody marys.
+"We came for the $4 Caesars," says Andi Wheelband, 36, referring to a Canadian bloody mary-like drink.
 "And then one Caesar turned into two Caesars, which turned into oysters and a bottle of white wine."

-As afternoon turns into evening, Wheelband and her friends order two half-priced appetizers and pints of beer on special for CA$6 ($4.47).
+As afternoon turns into evening, Wheelband and her friends order two half-price appetizers and pints of beer on special for CA$6 ($4.47).
 By 8 p.m., they are ready to share a few half-price entrees — the short rib pasta for CA$10 ($7.45) and the Fish Dish for CA$12 ($8.94).
 All three women have work in the morning, but — Monday be damned — at 9 p.m. they're discussing which glass of wine to sample next.

 At that exact hour, says bartender Riley MacLean, 29, "any open wine is [CA]$9 per glass [$6.70].
-It's pretty easy to steer people toward the open wines when you tell them it's half price."
+It's pretty easy to steer people toward the open wines when you tell them it's [nearly] half price" for some bottles.

 Despite a casual environment — waiters wear mismatched T-shirts, and the decor leans toward cowhide banquettes and photographs from the MacDonell family's Ontario dairy farm — Farmhouse is not cheap, and Toronto is not an inexpensive city.
 MacDonell is adamant about serving premium local food and drink, and that comes at a cost — which makes the deep discounts of F*** Mondays even more compelling.